YuvalShemla/lsh-forest-for-multi-vector-retrieval/README.md

 - N is the number of documents
 - P̄ is the average vectors per document

-This represents a logarithmic improvement over the naïve O(|Q|NP̄) Chamfer computation.
+This represents a significant improvement over the classic O(|Q|NP̄) Chamfer computation.

 ### Key Components